 Explanations can inspire confidence that we possess the inside scoop of what is going on.
 However, caution in embracing those claims seems to be prudent.

 For starters, existence does not prove causation.
 Even a little bit of reflection makes this obvious.
 Neither the fact that our grey painting can be perceived as being pessimistic, nor whether it possesses a sophisticated composition proves why it was chosen for an event, nor why it was created.
-Similarly, something can be historically accurate without it influencing the biblical message.
+Similarly, something can be historically accurate without it inspiring the reason why a biblical author wrote.

 Caution is also warranted since powerful explanatory frameworks can encourage a blindness to a text’s actual message.
 While accurately understanding a background’s influence can greatly enlighten our comprehension, superimposing a false influence equally obscures our understanding.